 India: An Overview

 India is a federal constitutional republic.
 The country follows the parliamentary democracy system, comprising 29 states and seven union territories.
 The society of India can be referred to as a multilingual, pluralistic, and cosmopolitan society and over 400 languages are used in the country.
-India is home to a variety of flora and fauna in a range of protected areas.

 India is home to a range of mountains and rivers.
 Important mountain ranges include the Himalayas, the Satpura and Vindhya Mountain Ranges, and the Eastern and Western Ghats Mountain Ranges.
 The rivers of India can be broadly categorized into the following: